kaustavha/learn_eth/block_explorer/README.md

 npm test
 ```
 Testing needs more work, more components tested etc
 Currently only a BlockTxValue sum component is tested and that the whole app renders.
+In can be assumed in a production grade app we'd want to test different inputs as well, range edges at least for internal components and invalid input as well for top level components.
+A mocked web3 object and mock api should ideally be used as well to quickly test and build components and tested against its outputs.

 # Create React app documentation